Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Practical considerations

 \section{Practical considerations}

 In this section, we discuss some practical considerations for the implementation of the proposed estimators.

 \textbf{Standard errors, confidence intervals and hypothesis testing.} To estimate the variance (and consequently the standard error) of the proposed estimators, we recommend relying on the existing literature for each method (\citep{Kennedy2022, hirshberg2017augmented, Chern2022, Antonelli2022, Lars2024}).
-Specifically, for \texttt{cov-adj}, \texttt{DR-glm}, \texttt{dr-ranger}, \texttt{covbal0}, and \texttt{riesz}, we suggest estimating the variance by computing the empirical variance of the estimated EIF, evaluated using the respective set of weights (see \citep{Kennedy2022} for \texttt{cov-adj}, \texttt{DR-glm}, and \texttt{DR-ranger}; \citep{hirshberg2017augmented} for \texttt{covbal0}; and \citep{Chern2022} for \texttt{riesz}).
-For \texttt{DR-bayglm} and \texttt{DR-bart}, we recommend following the algorithm proposed by \cite{Antonelli2022}, which accommodates the use of Bayesian methods for estimating nuisance functions while maintaining desirable frequentist properties.
+Specifically, for \texttt{cov-adj}, \texttt{D-glm}, \texttt{D-ranger}, \texttt{covbal0}, and \texttt{riesz}, we consider estimating the variance by computing the empirical variance of the estimated EIF, evaluated using the respective set of weights (see \citep{Kennedy2022} for \texttt{cov-adj}, \texttt{D-glm}, and \texttt{D-ranger}; \citep{hirshberg2017augmented} for \texttt{covbal0}; and \citep{Chern2022} for \texttt{riesz}.
+For \texttt{D-bayglm} and \texttt{D-bart}, we consider following the algorithm proposed by \cite{Antonelli2022}, which accommodates the use of Bayesian methods for estimating nuisance functions while maintaining desirable frequentist properties.
 We note that this estimator has been shown to be theoretically conservative.
-For confidence intervals, we suggest constructing Wald-type intervals based on asymptotic normality for all methods except \texttt{cdml}.
-For \texttt{cdml}, we recommend using the automated bootstrap-assisted procedure described in \cite{Lars2024}, as mentioned above.
+For confidence intervals, researchers may consider constructing Wald-type intervals based on asymptotic normality for all methods except \texttt{cdml}.
+For \texttt{cdml}, we suggest using the automated bootstrap-assisted procedure described in \cite{Lars2024}, as mentioned above.
 Finally, we propose conducting hypothesis testing for all methods using Wald tests based on the respective estimated standard errors. \\

 \ignore{Constructing estimators based on the derived efficient influence function is advantageous since they admit straightforward inference.
 If $\Psi$ is the causal estimand of interest and $\widehat{\Psi}$ is the corresponding estimator based on the EIF denoted $\phi$, then it is possible to show using the central limit theorem: